Los Angeles Chapter 7 Bankruptcy Lawyer

 - Government fines and penalties

 Even if you file for Chapter 7, you must continue to repay these debts as they cannot be discharged in any bankruptcy.
-To learn more about how to manage these debts, talk to an attorney.
+To learn more about how to manage these debts, talk to a Los Angeles Chapter 7 bankruptcy attorney.

 Chapter 7 bankruptcy has many benefits that you can take advantage of — and typically it can be completed within a few short months.
 Here’s what Chapter 7 bankruptcy can do for you: